bitovi/academy/src/technology-consulting/5-communication.md

 #### Emotional self-awareness

 **Emotional self-awareness** involves recognizing your emotional state as it happens.
 This isn’t just about identifying if you’re happy, sad, or frustrated, but understanding the deeper impact those emotions might have.
 For example, if you’re feeling overwhelmed by a heavy workload, that stress might lead you to react more defensively in conversations, or cause you to rush through tasks.
-By recognizing this early on, you can take proactive steps—like taking a break, delegating tasks, or communicating your needs—to prevent negative outcomes.
+By recognizing this early on, you can take proactive steps — like taking a break, delegating tasks, or communicating your needs — to prevent negative outcomes.

 Developing emotional self-awareness also improves decision-making.
 If you’re aware that a particular situation, like a tight deadline, triggers stress or anxiety, you can approach it more thoughtfully, preparing yourself mentally and emotionally to handle it better.